 “If the UN does not intervene, we will,” was the GCC’s message in February 2015, “just as we did successfully in Bahrain,” a Kuwaiti columnist and constitutional lawyer wrote, referring to the military interference by the GCC during Bahrain’s Shiite uprising in 2011.
 “It is time to chop off the head of the cobra,” he added.

 But Yemen is not Bahrain.
 The tiny island state is literally across the bridge from Saudi Arabia, and a group of peaceful protesters made an easy target.
 Not so the Houthis, who are heavily armed and call Yemen’s rough mountain terrain their home.
 GCC intervention will therefore probably be only verbal.

 A Pawn in the Struggle for Power

 To outsmart Iran, others are saying, it may actually be better to grant Yemen membership in the GCC.
 Talks about Yemen joining the GCC have been going on for a long time, but nothing has come of them.
-The rich GCC states do not want their poor neighbour to join, fearing that Yemenis will come by the millions in search for jobs.
+The rich GCC states do not want their poor neighbor to join, fearing that Yemenis will come by the millions in search of jobs.

 Meanwhile, Iran (which has always denied involvement in the Houthi coup) and the Houthis are cementing their relationship.
 On 1 March 2015, the first Iranian flight landed in Sanaʿa.
 Saba, Yemen’s official news agency, now controlled by the Houthis, said that 14 flights a week would operate between Sanaʿa and Tehran.